ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/README.md

 Please, follow them carefully for correctly obtaining the wished output.

 Notice that the whole pipeline has been designed for an italian study case, relying on external files to be provided.
-Especially for utility network data, just for testing purposes, the ding0 tool (https://github.com/openego/ding0) has been run over a german database, but the final output relies on network data externally provided as pandapower file.
+Utility network data, just for testing purposes during development, have been achieved through the ding0 tool (https://github.com/openego/ding0) which at the time of writing works ONLY over a german database.
+Instead, the final output relies on network data externally provided as pandapower file.

 A virtual environment creation is strongly suggested.
 The needed packages are:

-chardet
-geopy
-geopandas
-matplotlib
-openpyxl
-osmnx
-pandapower
-pandas
-pyproj
-requests
-rtree
-scipy
-shapely
+- chardet;
+- geopy;
+- geopandas;
+- matplotlib;
+- openpyxl;
+- osmnx;
+- pandapower;
+- pandas;
+- pyproj;
+- requests;
+- rtree;
+- scipy;
+- shapely.

 Feel free to use, update and add features to the developed code according to your purposes.
 Do not hesitate in contacting us for any further clarifications.